Welcome to the Access Southampton Events & Opportunities Calendar

 Below is a summary of the latest careers events, training courses, employment opportunities and open days that are coming up in Southampton.
 These opportunities will give you the chance to develop new and existing skills, meet employers face to face, or find out about local colleges and training providers.
 Please note, this is not an exhaustive list and times/locations may be subject to change – always contact the training provider to find out more information.

-The Prince’s Trust and Southampton Football Club are offering a FREE one-week training course, which gives you a fantastic opportunity to work in a challenging and new environment.
+The Prince’s Trust and Hampshire Fire and Rescue are offering a FREE one-week training course, which gives you a fantastic opportunity to work in a challenging and new environment.

 If you are aged 16-25 and unemployed you can apply to join the programme where you will: